-From the past experience, this would produce around 80ml of oil (+ or - 10%)
+From the experience, this would produce around 80ml of oil (+ or - 10%)

 Does it mean that we are going to convert 6kg of incense-grade wood chips, retail for $21,000 USD, to approximately 80ml of oud oil?

 Ohhh, what about other overhead?
-What about labor cost, electricity, gas and time?
+What about labour cost, electricity, gas and time?

-Time is a big one, it will take us around 50 days of non-stop distilling.
+Time is a big one; it will take us around 50 days of non-stop distilling.
 A whopping 1200 hours invested into this oil.
-Let's say we hired a junior for $5 per hour (that is way below minimum wage), it will cost us an extra $6000 USD in labour.
-This number is very conservative because we are quite certain, a fast-food worker earns way more than $5 USD per hour, he/she will earn even more on Saturday, Sunday, and nightshift.
-Let's say we use $5 per hour to account for the labor as you may argue in South East Asia, $5 per hour is a lot of money.
+Let's say we hired a junior for $5 per hour (that is way below minimum wage); it will cost us an extra $6000 USD in labour.
+This number is very conservative because we are quite certain, a fast-food worker earns way more than $5 USD per hour, he/she will make even more on Saturday, Sunday, and nightshift.
+Let's say we use $5 per hour to account for the labour as you may argue in South East Asia, $5 per hour is a lot of money.

-1 ml will cost $337.5 USD or $506 AUD which is very normal for high-end Oud Oil, oil which
+1 ml will cost $337.5 USD or $506 AUD which is very reasonable for high-end Oud Oil, oil which

-There are 3 main components to make a high-quality oil: Agarwood Chips, The distiller, and the equipment he used
+There are three main components to make a high-quality oil: Agarwood Chips, The distiller, and the equipment he used

 Oops, there is some extra information for you in case you are interested, we forget to let you know that 6kg of these Brunei agarwood chips are made up of three species:

 So what?
 You asked.
-It means you get a good complexity developed overtime.
+It means you get a excellent complexity developed overtime.

-In addition, no funny barnyard note.
+Also, There is no funny barnyard note.
 The resin from these wood chips is good enough so there is no need to soak (a process to improve yielding).
-It means you get a true smell of oud
+It means you get an authentic smell of oud

 Overall, strong vanillic sweet impression and a hint of spiciness.
 Insanely good